dnarayanan/powderday/docs/parameters_description.rst

 :FORCE_gas_logz:

-    If set, then we force the metallicity (gas_logz) of HII regions to be gas_logz (next parameter) else, it is taken to be the star particles metallicity.
+    If set, then we force the metallicity (gas_logz) of HII regions to be gas_logz (next parameter) else, it is taken to be the star particle's metallicity.
 (Default: False)

 :gas_logz: